Home | Nashoba Technologies LLC

 CAN Device Communication

-NICS now successfully communicates with CAN-based devices, enabling interaction with external battery management systems and embedded hardware platforms.
-This expands NICS from internal supervisory logic toward a broader control architecture capable of consuming system-level telemetry from existing platforms.
+NICS now communicates with CAN-based devices, enabling interaction with external battery management systems and embedded hardware platforms.

 Telemetry

-Integrated monitoring of power, thermal, and wireless behavior continues to be refined, allowing NICS to interpret dynamic operating conditions and detect early trend shifts that may impact system stability, runtime, or long-term system health.
+Integrated monitoring of power, thermal, and wireless behavior continues to be refined for dynamic operating conditions.

 Architecture